thakurnitin2684/thakurnitin2684/README.md

 ### Hi there 👋

-I am a Software Developer.
-Proficient in android development.
+I'm a <b>Software Engineer</b> <br>
+A good problem solver.
+Deeply interested in development.
+Eager to learn.

 <b> To see my live projects, check out [my-profile](https://thakurnitin2684.github.io/my-profile/) </b>